• Skip to primary navigation

 We hope you enjoyed this feature on Amanda’s Sai Kung village house – see more fabulous Hong Kong homes in our Homes section.

-This article first appeared in the Spring 2022 issue of Expat Living magazine.
-Subscribe now so you never miss an issue.
+Subscribe to Expat Living now so you never miss an issue!